UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 ## [2] Model Tuning

 One of the first things to adjust - when needed - while tuning a model is some of the layers, often the final layer.
 Since the model was initially trained on a different dataset, with a different number of output classes the final linear layer needs to be modified to output the same number of classes.
-Additioanlly, the optimizer and criterion are defined.
+Additionally, the optimizer and criterion are defined.

 ```python
 def load_model(num_classes, base_model: models.RegNet):